johnseto/SolisAgileManager/README.md

 of the EEPROM (which generally have a limit on the total number of writes they can manage).

 To avoid this, the app applies Charging, Discharging and 'no charge' instructions in batches.
-So for example, if the stratgy is as follows:
+So for example, if the charging plan is as follows:

 * 06:00-06:30 Do Nothing
 * 06:30-07:00 Do Nothing